 TCP: 27030-> 80 .S.... seq=3d4cd035 ack=00000000

-indicates this packet is a UDP packet with a source port of 27030 and destination port of 80.
-You can see the source IP has changed due to NAT during the outbound rules..S....
+eth0means the packet is being processed on the Lan1 interfaceeth0:iindicates this packet is captured pre-inbound ruleseth0:Iindicates this packet is captured post-Inbound ruleseth1indicates the interface the packet will be routed out ofeth1:oindicates the packet was captured pre-outbound ruleseth1:Oindicates the packet was captured post-Outbound rules.UDP: 27030-> 80indicates this packet is a UDP packet with a source port of 27030 and destination port of 80.
+You can see the source IP has changed due to NAT during the outbound rules..S....indicates this packet has the SYN flag set

 Now let’s look at the return packet, the SYN-ACK packet and how it looks coming back through the firewall: